ilya-kochergin/coursera-getdata-project/README.md

 ### Extracting (Filtering)  Feature Variables

-The extractFeatures.txt file (described above) was used to extract a subset of the variables present in the UCI dataset.
-Each row in the extractFeatures.txt file has a column number and a variable name.
+relevant.features dataframe was used to extract a subset of the variables present in the UCI dataset.
+Each row in the dataframe has a column number and a variable name.
 Each of these columns was extracted from the UCI dataset features and the corresponding variable name applied to the column.